Kyguyog/kyguyog.github.io/ReadMe.txt

-open snowrider3d.html if needed select browser to open with
+IF YOU DOWNLOADED FILES open snowrider3d.html if needed select open with your browser